Silent Hill: Downpour: Plot

 Silent Hill: Downpour focuses on Murphy Pendleton (David Boyd Konrad), who has been incarcerated for several years for stealing a police cruiser and crossing state borders.
 The game opens with his murder of the sequestered child molester and murderer, Patrick Napier (John Grace), in prison.
 After a riot, Murphy is placed under the supervision of officer Anne Cunningham (Kristin Price), who has significant animosity toward him, and is in the process of being transported to another penitentiary when the transport vehicle crashes near Silent Hill.
-Surviving the impact, Murphy finds himself unexpectedly free and decides to flee.
+Surviving the impact, Murphy finds himself unexpectedly free and decides to flee; Anne, having also survived, catches up to Murphy and tries to arrest him but falls down a cliff.
 Unknown to him, the town draws upon the psyche of its visitors, forming alternative versions of itself with symbols from their unconscious minds, mental states, and thoughts.

-In his journey through the largely abandoned town, he encounters the cryptic postman, Howard Blackwood (William Tate), and travels to the Devil's Pit, a tourist attraction, where he encounters the suicidal park ranger J.P.
+In his journey through the largely abandoned town, he encounters the cryptic postman Howard Blackwood (William Tate) and travels to the Devil's Pit, a tourist attraction, where he encounters the suicidal park ranger J.P.
 Sater (Andy Hendrickson).
 Indirectly responsible for the deaths of eight children, Sater is eventually consumed by guilt and commits suicide.
 As the game progresses, it is revealed that Murphy made a deal with the corrupt corrections officer George Sewell (Joel Bernard), to gain access to Napier, who had abused and drowned Murphy's son, Charlie.
-Murphy eventually locates DJ Bobby Ricks (Antoine L. Smith), who has been dedicating songs to him to attract his attention.
+Murphy locates DJ Bobby Ricks (Antoine L. Smith), who has been dedicating songs to him to attract his attention.
 Although he has been trapped by the town, Ricks proposes a plan to escape by boat; his keys, however, have been lost.
 Before they can leave, Anne confronts them, and all three are attacked by monsters.
 Murphy regains consciousness to find himself alone again.
-Led to a monastery on the premise of collecting a deceased relative, Murphy encounters the Bogeyman, a sledge-hammer-wielding monster who murders a child in front of him.
+Led to a monastery on the premise of collecting a deceased relative, Murphy encounters the Bogeyman, a sledgehammer-wielding monster who murders a child in front of him.
 Murphy finds it again, seemingly lifeless, and learns that it is the relative he is intended to collect.
 Murphy confesses Napier's murder did not bring him any solace.
 Spotting the keys to Ricks's boat around its neck, Murphy seizes them and is drawn into a confrontation with the monster.